 Part-of-speech tagging is the process of assigning a part-of-speech to each word in the input text;

 Word embeddings are a recent development in natural language processing, where words or phrases that are syntactically similar are mapped closer together.
 Neural networks are a popular choice for constructing such a mapping.
-For sentiment analysis, it is used neural networks that encode the associated sentiment information as well.
+For sentiment analysis, neural networks that encode the associated sentiment information are used as well.
 The layers of the neural network are then used as features for the classifier.

 5.3.
 Description of the Microsoft Azure Cognitive Services – Text Analytics Project